crispgm/nvim-tabline/README.md

 # nvim-tabline

-nvim ports of [tabline.vim](https://github.com/mkitt/tabline.vim), written in Lua.
+nvim port of [tabline.vim](https://github.com/mkitt/tabline.vim), written in Lua.
 It is basically a drop-in replacement but with [some differences](#Differences).

 ![nvim-tabline-screenshots](screenshots/nvim-tabline.png)